 7. Nitrogen Modeling

-Fertilizer using in agro-land is still by far the biggest concern for the farmers.
+Fertilizer use in agro-land is still by far the biggest concern for the farmers.
 But this revenue generator sector has changed by modern farming technology.
-Through proper soil sensor using of nitrogen has been decreased.
-An improved nitrogen efficiency system has been introduced by using a single fertilizer application which pushes toward multiple in-season applications on the basis of need.
+Through proper soil-sensor use of nitrogen has been decreased.
+An improved nitrogen efficiency system has been introduced by using a single fertilizer application which pushes toward multiple in-season applications based on need.

 8. Harvest Quality Vision – HQV